jellyfin-archive/jellyfin-docs/general/contributing/development.md

 ## What should you work on?

-There are many projects under the [Jellyfin organization on Github](https://github.com/jellyfin/) to browse through and contribute to.
-Summarized here are the two biggest ones, one for back-end devs and one for front-end:
+There are many projects within the [organization](https://github.com/jellyfin) to browse through for contributions.
+Summarized here are the two biggest ones, one for backend devs and another for frontend devs.

-* [Jellyfin Server](https://github.com/jellyfin/jellyfin) - The back-end server of the Jellyfin application.
-It is built using .NET Core 3.1 and C#.
+* [Jellyfin Server](https://github.com/jellyfin/jellyfin): The server portion, built using .NET Core 3.1 and C#.
-* [Jellyfin Web](https://github.com/jellyfin/jellyfin-web) - The main client application for Jellyfin.
-Built for the web, but also used in some of our other clients that are just wrappers around this web client.
+* [Jellyfin Web](https://github.com/jellyfin/jellyfin-web): The main client application built for browsers, but also used in some of our other clients that are just wrappers.

 Note that each of the repositories also has its own documentation on how to get started with that project, generally found in the repository README.
 You can also view the organization [source tree](xref:contrib-source-tree) to see how some of the bigger projects are structured.